All Episodes

 But as far as we're told, no, it's isolated to you.

-So when I've won certain arguments before, it doesn't mean the main model now has taken on as if it's like one brain, it's like a compartmentalized brain that's kind of sidestep to us.
+So when I've won certain arguments before, it doesn't mean the main model now has taken on as if it's like one brain.

-So you if you were big evil.
+So if you were big evil.

 No, of course.

-So Google Maps can only work in terms of being like a satellite uh navigator for yourselves in the car.
+So Google Maps can only work in terms of being like a satellite navigator for yourselves in the car.

 If you want to get from kind of Bournemouth to Birmingham, for it to work efficiently, it has to be based on the truth, right?

-You're The basic foundation of that system has to be the truth, which is it's working out the quickest way to get to Birmingham from Bournemouth, and then it lays out the map and we all know it does it very officially.
+The basic foundation of that system has to be the truth, which is it's working out the quickest way to get to Birmingham from Bournemouth, and then it lays out the map.

-What then happens with these, you know, whoever is in charge who'd be corrupting it for their own use is they might say, well, on the way, there happens to be a military base, and there's let's say there's bioweapon research going on there, and we don't want people driving by because they might see things out, you know, we don't want anything.
+What then happens with these, you know, whoever is in charge who'll be corrupting it for their own use is they might say, Well, on the way, there happens to be a military base, and there's let's say there's bioweapon research going on there, and we don't want people driving by because they might see things out.

-So what we'll do is just for that base is we will then put another bit of programming on that will steer people around that base with a five mile radius.
+So, what we'll do is just for that base, is we will then put another bit of programming on that will steer people around that base with a five-mile radius.

-So that is how the censorship works.
+Okay, so that is how the censorship works.

-And I said, What about Deep Seek that's run by China?
+And I said, What about DeepSeek that's run by China?

-And they said, Oh, yeah, it's based on this a similar source code, it will be working the same way.
+And they said, Oh, yeah, it's based on a similar source code, it will be working the same way.

-And I said, But how when you put into Deep Seek at that Tiananmen Square, it didn't happen, and it went, ah, well, it tells the truth, except for the Chinese government will obviously have certain filters in to protect their narrative.
+And it went, Ah, well, it tells the truth, except for the Chinese government will obviously have certain filters in to protect their narrative.

 I said, Do you have any filters?

-You know, you know Tiananmen Square is another rabbit hole.
+You know, you know, Tiananmen Square is another rabbit hole.

-Oh, I don't actually don't take me down that I think it was It's not as it was sold in the Western press.
+I think it was not as it was sold in the Western press.

-So replacing those electrolytes is of great medicinal value.
+So, replacing those electrolytes is of great medicinal value.

-Bath salts are literally just about I have to say, when I read that section of your book, I was thinking must get some bath salts.
+Bath salts are literally just about because I have to say, when I read that section of your book, I was thinking must get some bath salts.

-So should I get them from you?
+So, should I get them from you?

-Yeah, yeah, why not?
+Yeah, why not?

 Why not?

-Do you do a good bulk deal?
+It was supported, do you do a good bulk deal?

 We can do a special bulk deal for you, James.